bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ### Twitter OAuth2

-Twitter Authentication is deprecated and will be phased out in v3.
+Twitter Authentication is deprecated and will be phased out in a future release.

 # Troubleshooting Greenlight